German students defy coronavirus to study abroad | DW | 28.08.2020

 "Student life just came to a sudden stop," says Celal, a German student at Columbia Business School in New York.
 "I am doing fine adjusting to the new situation — but obviously it's not going to be the same again."

 The coronavirus pandemic caused university life to move largely online in the middle of the spring semester, dramatically changing campus life.
 While some students returned to their families in Germany ahead of lockdown, others chose to stay on.
-Semester is about to begin and they have been forced to make difficult decisions about whether to remain abroad in places with higher rates of coronavirus than Germany.
+With the autumn semester about to begin, they have been forced to make difficult decisions about whether to remain abroad in places with higher rates of coronavirus than Germany.

 Read more: Canceled by COVID-19, US-German exchange students face an uncertain future